ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ## Testing

-`FieldType` s should be integration tested on 1 different levels:
+Field Types should be integration tested on 2 different levels:

 1. Their integration with the Persistence SPI
 2. Their integration with the Public API

-For both test environments, infrastructure is already in place, so that you can easily implement the required tests for your custom `FieldType`
+For both test environments, infrastructure is already in place, so that you can easily implement the required tests for your custom Field Type

 ### Persistence SPI